 Amazon and cloud providers offer usability, as usual, but it comes with poor performance and resource utilization.
 The most notable gap is concurrency.

 We’re not getting any younger and CPUs aren’t getting any faster… In recent years we’ve seen a push for better CPU utilization through concurrency which has been adopted by all languages: Java/Scala (nio, Akka), Python (Twisted, gevent), C/C++ (epool), built into GO (routines), node.js, NGINX and the motivation behind HTTP v2.
 This is not a new concept (read C10k from 1999).
 Instead of using expensive threads per request, request states are stored in-memory.
 If and when they stall (e.g. wait for IO), the CPU executes the next task on the same thread.
 For iguazio’s platform, we developed and open sourced Accelio, which enables highly concurrent zero latency messaging and other major innovations like distributed asynchronous non-volatile memory, to guarantee micro-services and threads NEVER block.
+Non blocking is also the guiding principle in the nuclio serverless platform allowing it to process 400,000 events per second with a single function processor.

 Function instances are executed on different micro-services (processes) by design to address isolation.
 This means that if you get many HTTP requests which happen to wait on some resource (like a DB), they will get processed by several blocking micro-services.
 Meanwhile you’ll pay for the CPU and memory idle time, while suffering from greater latency.
 An IO usually takes 10ms.
 If your function does a lot of processing (e.g. rendering pictures), or if it sits idle most of the time, this blocking may be invisible but if your function does lots of simple computations, like serving web requests or adding stats to a user session, this can turn into a 100x overhead.